cconsta1/cconsta1.github.io/_pages/about.md

 NI4OS-Europe is a critical infrastructure project that aims to accelerate the uptake of open science in the region.
-My role in work package 6 involves developing training materials and demonstrations, and to help researchers effectively onboard their services onto the cloud. <br> <br>
+My role in work package 6 involves developing training material, designing and implementing use-cases, helping researchers effectively onboard their services onto the cloud, and organizing workshops that cover topics such as data management, open science principles, and FAIR data principles. <br> <br>

 Additionally, I'm a code contributor to